supermeap123/SplinterTreev4/README.md

 Note: The database schema will be automatically applied when the bot starts.
 There's no need for manual database initialization.

 **Important Update**: The bot now uses the latest OpenPipe completions endpoint, ensuring improved performance and compatibility with OpenPipe models.
-The OpenPipe API URL parsing has been updated to handle base URLs correctly.
+The OpenPipe API URL parsing has been updated to handle base URLs correctly, resolving previous 404 errors and improving overall stability.

 ## ⚙️ Configuration